Singapore College of Islamic Studies: History

 The establishment of the Singapore College of Islamic Studies was a strategic initiative by MUIS to enhance Islamic education in Singapore.
 Announced in August 2024, the college represents a significant milestone in the country's religious education landscape.
 Singapore's Mufti has described the institution as a crucial development, reflecting the nation's commitment to nurturing well-rounded religious leadership.

 The announcement garnered significant attention from national leadership.
 Prime Minister Lawrence Wong highlighted the college's importance, emphasizing its potential to prepare students for leadership roles within religious and social sectors.
 To ensure comprehensive and global perspectives, the college will collaborate with several established international institutions.
 These partnerships include the Singapore University of Social Sciences, Egypt's Islamic advisory body Dar al-Ifta al-Misriyyah, the University of Jordan, and the Al-Qarawiyyin in Morocco.
 Leaders from these institutions and other universities, such as Al-Azhar in Egypt, will serve on the SCIS advisory panel, contributing their perspectives on contemporary issues impacting Muslim minorities.

 Academic programs

 The college will offer a comprehensive undergraduate degree program designed to provide students with a holistic educational experience.
-The curriculum will integrate traditional Islamic studies with contemporary disciplines, creating a unique academic approach.
-Students will receive a balanced education that combines deep religious understanding with practical skills relevant to modern society.
+The curriculum will integrate traditional Islamic studies with contemporary disciplines.
+Students will receive a balanced education that combines religious understanding with practical skills relevant to modern society.